freiheit-com/kuberpult/docs/database.md

 The manifest repository is now only an "export", which is handled by the new `manifest-repo-export-service`.
 On the first startup with this option, it will read the manifest repo and insert all needed data into the database (about 25 tables).
-This process can take a few minutes, depending on the size of your repository.
-We tested this with hundreds of apps and dozens of environments, and were done in about 5-10 minutes (TODO double-check the numbers).
+This process can take a few minutes, depending on the size of your repository and the resources you provide to both the database and Kuberpult's cd-service.
+We tested this with hundreds of apps and dozens of environments, and were done in about 5-10 minutes.

 ## Pushing to the manifest repo